patricklafrance/wmfnext-shell/README.md

 };
 ```

-Now you can start both applications again and try navigating between pages, everything should work.
+👉 Now you can start both applications again and try navigating between pages, everything should work.

 ### Setup a static module application

 > A static module example is available in the Github repository [wmfnext-host](https://github.com/patricklafrance/wmfnext-host).

 As mentionned earlier, the shell also support static modules loaded at build time to accomodate different migration scenarios.
-Still, keep in mind that we highly recommend to aim for remote hosted modules loaded at runtime as it enables your teams to be fully autonomous by deploying their module independently from the other pieces of the application.
+Keep in mind thought that we highly encourage products to aim for remote hosted modules loaded at runtime as it enables teams to be fully autonomous by deploying their module independently from the other parts of the application.

 Let's create a static module to see how it's done!

-Those static modules could either come from a sibling project in a monorepos setup or from standalone packages installed in the host application.
+Static modules can either come from a sibling project in a monorepos setup or from standalone packages installed in the host application.
 For this examples, we'll use a sibling project in a monorepos setup with the following structure.

 ```
 packages